odhran-kainos/blog/post/10 - Strategic Scala Style: Designing Datatypes.md

 ```

 In this case it's simple, but you should try to maintain this style even if
-your constructor is getting large an unwieldy.
+your constructor is getting large and unwieldy.
 Perhaps your constructor has
 11 different arguments:

 ```scala